Dr Susan Harris Rimmer (BA[Hons]/LLB[Hons] UQ, SJD ANU) is a Professor and Director of the Griffith University Policy Innovation Hub.

 Sue was previously the Manager of Advocacy and Development Practice at the Australian Council for International Development (ACFID), She has also worked for the UN High Commissioner for Refugees, the National Council of Churches and the Parliamentary Library.

 She has been a board member of UN Women National Committee Australia, the Refugee Council of Australia and has previously been president of the voluntary non-governmental organisation Australian Lawyers for Human Rights.
-In 2014 she joined the board of the International Women's Development Agency.
+From 2014-2020, she served on the board of the International Women's Development Agency.